jonase/eastwood/README.next.md

 [core.cache](https://github.com/clojure/core.cache)

 Copyright (c) Rich Hickey, Michael Fogus and contributors, 2012.
 All rights reserved.
 The use and distribution terms for this software are covered by the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php) which can be found in the file epl-v10.html at the root of this distribution.
-By using this software in any fashion, you are agreeing to be bound bythe terms of this license.
+By using this software in any fashion, you are agreeing to be bound by the terms of this license.
 You must not remove this notice, or any other, from this software.

 ### core.contracts

 [core.contracts](https://github.com/clojure/core.contracts)

 Copyright (c) Rich Hickey, Michael Fogus and contributors, 2012.
 All rights reserved.
 The use and distribution terms for this software are covered by the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php) which can be found in the file epl-v10.html at the root of this distribution.
-By using this software in any fashion, you are agreeing to be bound bythe terms of this license.
+By using this software in any fashion, you are agreeing to be bound by the terms of this license.
 You must not remove this notice, or any other, from this software.

 ### core.memoize

 [core.memoize](https://github.com/clojure/core.memoize)

 Copyright (c) Rich Hickey and Michael Fogus, 2012, 2013.
 All rights reserved.
 The use and distribution terms for this software are covered by the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php) which can be found in the file epl-v10.html at the root of this distribution.
-By using this software in any fashion, you are agreeing to be bound bythe terms of this license.
+By using this software in any fashion, you are agreeing to be bound by the terms of this license.
 You must not remove this notice, or any other, from this software.

 ### core.unify